rolftimmermans/strofa/README.md

 Installation
 ------------

-The **verz** comression algorithm is written in Javascript.
+The **strofa** comression algorithm is written in Javascript.
 Use it with node Node.js:

 ```
-npm install verz
+npm install strofa
 ```

 For browsers a [minified version][1] is available.
 It requires Javascript